 *Gestalt *Existential *Psychodynamic *Mindfulness *CBT *Person-centred *Transpersonal *TA

-I have also studied Mindfulness Psychotherapy at the OMC, Oxford, and offer MBCT, CBT and ACT for those looking for practical, techniques to help manage present day symptoms.
+I have also further studied Mindfulness Psychotherapy at the OMC, Oxford, and offer MBCT, CBT and ACT for those looking for practical, techniques to help manage present day symptoms.

 Areas of counselling I deal with